 As some racks are not recommended or rated for 4WD conditions, you should check with the manufacturer before driving off-road.
 If you are unsure, carsales.com.au in their article recommend you should discount your load limit by 1.5 to allow for the associated additional downward pressure of the gear on the roof when driving off-road.
 For example, if your load limit is 75 kg, your load should not exceed 50 kg (ie: 75 / 1.5).

 5. Use approved accessories

-Use approved roof racks and rails for your particular vehicle and ensure they are properly fitted to the vehicle.
+Use approved roof racks and rails for your particular vehicle and ensure that installation is performed professionally.

 6. Use suitable restraint equipment

 Use suitable and good quality restraint equipment made specifically for that purpose, such as ratchet tie down or cam buckle straps.
 You will also find some with locks for security purposes.